-All persons being admitted to a licensed community care facility and employees of these facilities should be assessed for their risk of tuberculosis by a health care professional and that health care professional must document the screening process.
-Resident screening should be completed using the TB Symptom and Risk Factor Screening Tool [sample provided below], as well as tuberculin skin test (TST) or chest x-ray (CXR) if indicated on the chart below.
-The Medical Health Officer may make alternative policy decisions based on local disease incidence and prevalence.
+Persons being admitted to a licensed community care facility should be assessed for their risk of tuberculosis by a health care professional, and that health care professional must document the screening process.
+Persons who are admitted into community living facilities, hospices or child/youth facilities are in low risk settings for tuberculosis.
+Given person in care population characteristics, they are not required to have a TB test completed.

+Person in care screening for all other licensed care facilities should be completed using the TB Symptom and Risk Factor Screening Tool [sample provided below], as well as tuberculin skin test (TST) or chest x-ray (CXR) if indicated on the chart below.
+The Medical Health Officer (MHO) may make alternative policy decisions based on local disease incidence and prevalence.